 If your timetable for buying a home is more flexible, your other option is to wait several months until you have developed your credit history, assuming you pay your bills when due and keep your credit usage relatively low.
 If your credit score increases, you may be able to qualify for better mortgage terms which reduces your monthly payment or increases the loan you are eligible for.

-Your other option is to wait several months until you have developed your credit history and your scores improve over time, assuming you pay your bills when due and keep your credit usage relatively low as a compared to your borrowing capacity.
-If your credit score increases, you may be able to qualify for a lower mortgage rate which reduces your monthly payment and saves you money.
-If you decide to wait, I also recommend that you get another credit card with a relatively low borrowing limit but not use the card.
-Sometimes having at least two loan accounts, such as credit cards, can boost your credit score even if you do not use one of the cards.
-This is because you have further established your credit history plus you have access to additional borrower capacity if needed.
+If you decide to wait, I also recommend that you consider obtaining another credit card with a relatively low borrowing limit but not use the card.
+Sometimes having at least two loan accounts, such as credit cards, can boost your credit score even if you do not use one the cards.
+This is because you have further established your credit history plus you have access to additional borrowing capacity.

 Understand the steps you can take to boost your credit score before you apply for a loan including checking your score several months in advance and identifying and resolving any negative credit issues you find